rakuten-rak/OCR/README.md

-A Little Setup here for the Optical Character Recognition Make sure to check the installation for tesseract base on on your OS specification
+A Little Setup here for the Optical Character Recognition Make sure to check the installation for tesseract base on on your OS specification.

 #macos